MicrosoftEdge/WebView2Feedback/specs/CustomDownload.md

   /// with `InterruptReason` set to `COREWEBVIEW2_DOWNLOAD_INTERRUPT_REASON_USER_PAUSED`.
   HRESULT Pause();

   /// Resumes a paused download.
-No effect if download is not paused.
-Resuming a
+May also resume a download that was interrupted
+  /// for another reason, if `CanResume` returns true.
+Resuming a download will
-  /// download will change the state from `COREWEBVIEW2_DOWNLOAD_STATE_INTERRUPTED`
+  /// change the state from `COREWEBVIEW2_DOWNLOAD_STATE_INTERRUPTED` to
-  /// to `COREWEBVIEW2_DOWNLOAD_STATE_IN_PROGRESS`.
+  /// `COREWEBVIEW2_DOWNLOAD_STATE_IN_PROGRESS`.
   HRESULT Resume();

   /// Returns whether user has paused the download.